 Located in Oyster Bay on Long Island’s North Shore, the 400 acres that make up the Arboretum and state park were originally just Planting Fields, a Jazz Age estate.
 In 1949, it was deeded to New York, when it became a state park and historic landmark.

-The Coe Mansion captures the essence of Jazz Age elegance and glamour, but the sprawling grounds are the real stunner here.
+captures the essence of Jazz Age elegance and glamour, but the sprawling grounds are the real stunner here.
 They stretch out from the house, leading you to secluded wooded paths perfect for wandering and capturing a few fairy tale photos.
 There are beautiful features in the Italian Blue Pool Garden and Green Garden, while the Camellia, Rose, and Dahlia Gardens are always bursting with blooms.
 Even in winter it’s a perfect spot to visit, with gardens dedicated solely to holly and pine, as well as half a dozen greenhouses to explore.

 Planning a Long Island wedding?